desaikeyur7/EggTimer/README.md

 Build and run code:

-> Go to "RunTest" .java class which is located under test > java> EggTimer > Runtest
+> Go to "RunTest" .java class which is located under test > java> EggTimer > Runtest;
-> You will see a green play button besides "public class Runtest {"
+> You will see a green play button besides "public class Runtest {";
-> Click the play button
+> Click the play button;
-> You will see a menu open with three options
+> You will see a menu open with three options;
-> Select the first option "Run runtest"
+> Select the first option "Run runtest";

 Dependencies:

 You will see a pom.xml file.
 Here all the dependencies are located to enable to run the tests in the framework.
 I have used:
-> Junit 4.11,
+> Junit 4.11;
-> selenium-api dependency version 3.141.59
+> selenium-api dependency version 3.141.59;
-> selenium-support dependency version 3.141.59
+> selenium-support dependency version 3.141.59;
-> selenium-java 2.39.0
+> selenium-java 2.39.0;
-> selenium-chrome-driver version 3.141.59
+> selenium-chrome-driver version 3.141.59;
-> selenium-ie-driver 3.141.59
+> selenium-ie-driver 3.141.59;
-> selenium-firefox-driver 3.141.59
+> selenium-firefox-driver 3.141.59;
-> cucumber-core 1.2.5
+> cucumber-core 1.2.5;
-> cucumber-java 1.2.5
+> cucumber-java 1.2.5;
-> cucumber-junit 1.2.5
+> cucumber-junit 1.2.5;

 Automation Tools and framework Specifications:

   I have developed a BDD style framework using Page Object Model.
 In this framework, I have used:
-  > Java as a coding language
+  > Java as a coding language;
-  > Selenium as an automation tool
+  > Selenium as an automation tool;
-  > Maven as a build tool to enable auto-downloading of dependencies
+  > Maven as a build tool to enable auto-downloading of dependencies;
-  > Gherkin language to enable writing feature files in Given, When, Then format
+  > Gherkin language to enable writing feature files in Given, When, Then format;
-  > Cucumber to integrate BDD style framework using cucumberOptions
+  > Cucumber to integrate BDD style framework using cucumberOptions;
-  > Junit for annotations such as @Before and @After
+  > Junit for annotations such as @Before and @After;
-  > Page Object Model design in the framework to avoid duplication of code and efficient maintenance and refactoring of code Exploring framework structure:
+  > Page Object Model design in the framework to avoid duplication of code and efficient maintenance and refactoring of code;

+Exploring framework structure:

 I have used inheritance, one of the OOPS concepts of Java